K-1 Visa Guide: Timeline, Fees, Requirements, and More

 While the core government fees total $940 ($675 + $265), the actual cost of obtaining a K-1 visa can vary significantly depending on other factors (mentioned above).
 It’s essential to budget carefully and factor in potential additional expenses beyond the government fees.

 The information provided solely focuses on the K-1 visa application stage.
-Remember, you’ll need to consider the cost of filing Form I-485 ($1,440 from April 1, 2024) later to adjust your status to permanent resident after marriage.
+Remember, you’ll need to consider the cost of filing Form I-485 ($1,440 from April 1, 2024) later for K-1 Visa adjustment of status to permanent resident after marriage.

 IMPORTANT!
 The cost of U.S. immigration forms and applications is subject to change.
 Consult the official USCIS website for the most current fee information before submitting documents to prevent delays or denials.